2019-2020 Undergraduate & Graduate Catalog

 - Document having earned an acceptable score on the Graduate Record Examination (GRE); other graduate exams may be considered by request.

-- A transcripted undergraduate GPA of 3.2 or higher from an AACSB-accredited business program.
+- A transcript issued undergraduate GPA of 3.2 or higher from an AACSB-accredited business program.

-- A transcripted undergraduate GPA of 3.4 or higher from a regionally accredited university in any major.
+- A transcript issued undergraduate GPA of 3.4 or higher from a regionally accredited university in any major.

 Meeting the criteria to waive the GMAT does not guarantee admission to the M.B.A. program.
 Even those who are eligible to waive should consider taking the GMAT because a strong score increases the likelihood of admission.

-EMBA (Executive Master of Business Administration) applicants are evaluated on prior academic performance, leadership potential, professional experience, and employer recommendation.
+EMBA (Executive Master of Business Administration) serves experienced professionals.
+Applicants are evaluated on professional experience, leadership potential, prior academic performance, and employer recommendation.